 This woman singing on this ship stage was whimsical and so lovely, but I couldn't get a decent video of her and her beautiful voice because everyone kept talking at the same volume while she was performing -narrows eyes-

-German-style breakfast at Hannes' parents' place, plus this lovely tofu scramble
+Now back to our regularly-scheduled food programming with a German-style breakfast at Hannes' parents' place, plus this lovely tofu scramble

 Bottom right, see this shit?
 Rice toast that looks and feels like real bread,